-On iOS you would do the following before you initialize the SDK:
+On iOS you would do the following, ideally before you initialize the SDK:

-Note that some Android manufacturers (e.g. Huawei) by default disable Debug and Verbose log levels in logcat.
+Some Android manufacturers (such as Huawei, for example) disable Debug and Verbose log levels in logcat by default.
 You can usually enable this setting; for more details see this link.

-If you are having problems with linking your app against KeenASR SDK, please keep in mind that the SDK does not run on the simulator (only real device); when compiling for the simulator you will get linker errors.
+If you are having problems linking your app with the KeenASR SDK, please keep in mind that the SDK runs only on real devices, not on a simulator; you are bound to get linker errors when compiling your app for the simulator.

-KeenASR.framework/Versions/Current/KeenASR will be very small (few thousand bytes) and it will be a text, git-lfs reference, file instead of a binary file.
+KeenASR.framework/KeenASR will be very small (a few thousand bytes only) and it will be a text, git-lfs reference, file instead of a binary file.